mmienko/LogStructuredHashTable4Cats/PLAN.md

    11) Errors bubble up; write to a file and then move it behind the scenes to create some error
    12) Test partially written values, mimicking a crash
 2) Implement Delete method and add tests.
 Add some edge case tests around certain usage pattens like deleting everything.
+3) Use scala property based testing for PutCodec and other parts of codebase?
+4) Organize errors.
+Read errors are nested properly, likewise for open db, and writes.
+Keep a central file of Object's.
 3) Implement rotating files
 4) Implement compaction
 5) Write TLA+ specs